NBenson4/langcraftSP24/README.md

 finalOz ~ oz sprinkles sugar
 order *Final Size with Sugar:* sprinkle finalOz sprinkle *ounces*

 order withLegs *Your coffee is ready!
 Enjoy!*
 ```

-### Features:
-- Syntax Rules: JavaChip's syntax rules are designed to resemble common coffee-related terms and actions.
-From single line comments to blocks of code represented by coffee mugs, JavaChip offers a refreshing take on traditional programming syntax.
-- Variable Types: JavaChip supports integer, string, and boolean variable types, allowing users to manipulate data in their programs with ease.
-- Keywords: Keywords such as "order" and "dirty" add flavor to JavaChip's lexicon, enabling users to express themselves in a language that speaks to their love for coffee.
-- Built-in Functions: JavaChip comes with built-in functions tailored to coffee-related tasks, making it easy to perform common operations such as calculating caffeine content or customizing your drink order.

 ### Syntax Rules and Variable Types:

 | Syntax                | Description                                                                   |